ACH Transfer Limits at the Top U.S. Banks

 ACH Transfer Limits Pose a Problem for Consumers

-Rodney found that although UFBDirect had an excellent savings account the $2,000 a month limit was putting a damper on his uses for the account.
+Rodney found that although UFBDirect had an excellent savings account, the $2,000 a month limit put a damper on his uses for the account.

-It turns out the $2,000 a month limit could increase to $5,000 a month after you build credibility but there is not a specified time period.
+It turns out the $2,000 a month limit from UFBDirect could increase to $5,000 a month after you build credibility, but there is not a specified time period.

-He states, "To be told they ALLOWED me have access to half my money as a COURTESY is indescribable."
+He states, "To be told they ALLOWED me to have access to half my money as a COURTESY is indescribable."

 If you're thinking of using your account along with ACH transfers here are some key questions you should ask your bank:

 - Is there a limit to how many transfers I can make each month, both inbound and outbound?